medikoo/es5-ext/README.md

 flatten.call([1, [2, [3, 4]]]); // [1, 2, 3, 4]
 ```

-or for better convenience turn methods into functions:
+for better convenience you can turn methods into functions:

 ```javascript